duz1ht/BHD_QoL/README.md

 ## Compatibility

 Before applying each modification, the DLL verifies the expected bytes in the executable.
 If the `dfbhd.exe` version is incompatible, the affected modification is not applied.
 Set `Logging.Enabled=1` to check the results.

-## For LLM agents

-`Knowledge_Base/` is a read-only reference area.
-Do not modify any file or directory inside it.